Types of Finance

 Trade finance involves a third party for conducting a transaction thus eliminating the risk of supply and payment.
 In trade finance, the exporter is provided with the payment as per the agreement and the importer can avail of a credit facility to fulfill the trade order.

 Apart from protecting against the risks, non-payment, and non-receipt of goods, trade finance also improves efficiency and revenue.
 It enables the company to receive a cash payment based on the accounts receivables as the buyer’s bank guarantees payment.
 This also ensures timely payments and assured the shipment of goods.
-The different parties involved in trade finance are importers, exporters, banks, insurers, credit agencies, trade finance companies.
+The different parties involved in trade finance are importers, exporters, banks, insurers, credit agencies, and trade finance companies.

 Instruments in Finance

 For availing of financial services, an individual or company needs financial instruments.
 A Financial Instrument is a contract between two parties and involves monetary activities.
 Financial instruments can be used for investment purposes or lending and borrowing purposes.
 Financial instruments are either classified as Cash Instruments or Derivative Instruments:

 The value of Cash Instruments is determined by market forces.
 Cash instruments involve instruments that are easily transferable by the parties.
 It could be in the form of securities, loans, or deposits.
-The different types of cash instruments available in the market are certificates of deposits, repurchase agreements like the Repos, bills of exchange, interbank loans, commercial papers, e securities, and many more.
+The different types of cash instruments available in the market are certificates of deposits, repurchase agreements like Repos, bills of exchange, interbank loans, commercial papers, e securities, and many more.

 The value of Derivative Instruments is derived from the valuation of another entity which can be an asset, an index, or any other factor that can influence the value of the derivatives.
 The different types of derivative instruments available in the market are futures, forwards, swaps, and options.

 Financial instruments are also classified based on their asset class.
-Financial instruments can be debt-based or equity-based.
 A debt-based instrument is in the form of loans that the issuing party avails from the investors.
 Whereas, equity-based instruments reflect ownership based on the share of equity an investor holds.